Triads-Developer/AWARE_TRIADS3/README.md

-## 📱 AWARE Mobile Sensing App – Emotion and Behavior Study
+# 📱 AWARE Mobile Sensing App – Emotion and Behavior Study

-The AWARE Mobile Sensing App - Emotion and Behavior Study plans to use the mobile sensing app AWARE (https://awareframework.com/) to collect data from participants next semester while using a different app to send them surveys to their phones every two hours.
-AWARE is an open source software that enables the project to collect data such as GPS, activity, phone use, etc. The project wants to then look at how emotion and emotion regulation are related to these passively sensed contextual features.

-This project builds on the open-source [AWARE Framework](https://awareframework.com/) and introduces **enhanced notification logic**, **location-based triggers**, and **centralized logging**, enabling researchers to better time and contextualize survey delivery.
+The **AWARE Mobile Sensing App – Emotion and Behavior Study** uses a customized version of the open-source [AWARE Framework](https://awareframework.com/) to passively collect mobile sensor data and deliver automated surveys to participants.
+The study focuses on understanding how **emotion** and **emotion regulation** relate to everyday behaviors, location patterns, and digital activity.

+This customized version includes advanced features such as **context-aware notification delivery**, **geofence-based triggers**, **notification expiration**, and **centralized logging**, allowing for more precise survey timing and improved data quality.

 ---

 ## 🧠 Research Background

-Our research team studies the relationship between **emotion**, **emotion regulation**, and **contextual behavior**.
-In a previous study with 200 undergraduate participants, we used the AWARE app to collect mobile sensor data (e.g., location, activity, phone usage).
+Our research examines the interplay between emotion, regulation strategies, and environmental context.
+In prior studies with over 200 undergraduate participants, we used mobile sensing to collect passive data on:

-This updated version introduces **automated survey prompts** via notifications—sent every two hours (randomized) or when users spend significant time in a specific location—allowing for fine-grained analysis of emotional regulation in daily life.
+- GPS and mobility patterns
+- Physical activity and motion
+- Phone and app usage

+In this new phase, participants will receive **automated survey prompts**:
+- Randomly, four times per day
+- **AND** when they remain in a defined neighborhood for 5 or more minutes

+This enables us to observe how emotional experiences unfold within real-world contexts.

 ---

 ## 🔍 Key Features

-- **🔔 Scheduled Notifications**: Participants receive surveys at randomized intervals during waking hours (4 time windows/day × 7 days).
+- **🔔 Scheduled Notifications**
+  Surveys are sent randomly during four daily time windows (morning, midday, afternoon, evening) across a 7-day period.

-- **📍 Location-Triggered Surveys**: Notifications are sent when users spend ≥5 minutes in a designated neighborhood.
+- **📍 Location-Triggered Prompts**
+  If participants remain within a geofenced neighborhood for ≥5 minutes, a location-based survey notification is triggered.

+- **🕓 Notification Expiration Logic**
+  Unopened notifications expire after 90 seconds and are automatically logged and removed to reduce clutter and improve accuracy.

+- **🧾 Centralized Event Logging**
-- **🧾 Logging System**: All notification interactions (scheduled, delivered, opened, ignored) are logged with time, location, and category.
+  All notification events—including sent, delivered, tapped, ignored, and expired—are logged with timestamp, location, and type.

-- **🌐 GeoJSON Integration**: Supports custom geofencing boundaries defined by neighborhood polygons.
+- **🌐 GeoJSON Integration**
+  Uses a `Neighborhoods-4.geojson` file to define custom polygon boundaries for neighborhood geofencing.

-- **📡 Secure Sync**: Logs are sent to an AWARE server instance for secure storage and analysis.
+- **📡 Secure Syncing**
+  Logged data is transmitted to a secure AWARE server for storage and post-study analysis.

 ---